makuge/web23-exercise-2/README.md

     Make sure that each `label` has a `for` attribute which references the `id` attribute of the `input` element it belongs to.

     A special case is the `input` element for the `imdbID`.
 Since the user is not going to be able to edit the id, we will use `type="hidden"`.
 There is also no need for a `div` and a `label`, but be sure to add the `id` attribute.

+    See the Moodle course for additional material on how to use a `form`.

 + We are only going to use one `select` element, namely for the list of genres.
 For each genre, the `select` element will contains an `option` child element.
 The `select` element has not `type` attribute like the `input` element, but you need to configure the `id` attribute on this element also.
 Add the following 24 genres as options: `Action`, `Adventure`, `Animation`, `Biography`, `Comedy`, `Crime`, `Documentary`, `Drama`, `Family`, `Fantasy`, `Film Noir`, `History`, `Horror`, `Music`, `Musical`, `Mystery`, `Romance`, `Sci-Fi`, `Short Film`, `Sport`, `Superhero`, `Thriller`, `War`, `Western`.<br>